Skip to content

 Hair Drug Test Cocaine

 How long does cocaine stay in your system, hair test?
 A hair sample test has the longest detection time, usually up to 90 days.
-However, it normally takes five to seven days for traces of cocaine metabolites to start accumulating in the hair.
-Another downside to this method is that the hair cocaine drug test requires specialized equipment, so it cannot be completed on the spot.
+However, it normally takes five to seven days for traces of cocaine metabolites to start accumulating in hair follicles.
+A downside to this approach is that the hair cocaine drug test requires technical equipment, so it cannot be completed on the spot.

 Cocaine In Blood Test

 How long does cocaine stay in your blood system?
 A blood test is the most accurate if administered during a detection period.
-However, it requires an invasive method to collect a sample, and the samples provided are generally small, which means that confirmation testing is usually impossible.
-Another benefit to this method is that it is virtually impossible to adulterate a sample for a blood test.
+However, it requires an invasive method to collect a sample, and the samples provided are generally small, which means that validation testing is usually unattainable.
+Another upside to this method is that it is almost impossible to adulterate a sample for a blood test.

 Cocaine Saliva Test